 - Classes run from 5pm-7pm on Tuesday evenings.

 - You are required to do online work on Vula outside of class sessions.

-- You are required to do ten hours of self-organised community service (eg through on campus organisations like SHAWCO, Ubunye, Golden Futures, or off-campus orgs).
+- You are required to do 10 hours of self-organised community service (either through on-campus organisations e.g. SHAWCO, Ubunye, Golden Futures, or an off-campus organisation of your choosing).

 - Self & Service: Why do I volunteer?
 What motivates me?
 What is ‘experiential learning’ and how can this tool help me in my learning?

 - Power & Privilege: What is our effect when entering a community?
 Who benefits from 'community service'?
 Are we cognizant of power dynamics when considering and enacting charity or community engagement?